matrix-org/matrix-spec-proposals/proposals/2836-threading.md

         "m.relationship": {
             "rel_type": "m.reference",
             "event_id": "$another_event_id",
-            "servers": [ "localhost", "anotherhost" ],
-            "room_id": "!someroomid:anotherhost",
         }
+    },
+    "unsigned": {
+      "relationship_room_id":"!someroomid:anotherhost",
+      "relationship_servers": [ "localhost", "anotherhost" ]
     }
 }
 ```

 Only servers can set these fields.
-If clients attempt to set them they will be replaced.
 The server should set these fields
 when an event is sent according to the following rules:
  - Check the client can view the event ID in question.
 If they cannot, reject the request.
  - Check that the room's `m.room.create` event allows cross-room threading by the presence of `"m.cross_room_threading": true`
    in the `content` field.
 If absent, it is `false`.
  - Fetch the servers *currently in the room* for the event.
-Add them all to `servers`.
+Add them all to `relationship_servers`.
  - Fetch the room ID that the event belongs to.
-Add it to `room_id`.
+Add it to `relationship_room_id`.

 This proposal does not require any changes to `/createRoom` as `"m.cross_room_threading": true` can be specified via the
 `creation_content` field in that API.